NetDocuments-Archive/ad-join-cookbook/README.md

 - Hostnames longer than 15 characters will be truncated
 - NetBios names are not supported (Windows 2000 domain controllers )
 - Domain is cAsE SenSITive.
 In most cases this needs to be all uppercase.
-- Debugging can be difficult, temporarily set `'hide_sensitive' true` to get additional information
+- Debugging can be difficult, temporarily set `'hide_sensitive' false` to get additional information
-- `:leave` action not yet supported

 **The ad-join cookbook is as unopinionated as possible.
 It will not configure `sudoers` file, `/etc/pam.d` or `/etc/krb5.conf`.
 Use the sudoers cookbook in your wrapper cookbook to manage those services.
 See [recipes/example\_simple\_linux.rb](./recipes/example_simple_linux.rb) for examples on how to manage those files**